-Housed in William & Mary's Institute for the Theory and Practice of International Relations, AidData's work crosses sectors and disciplines, and serves the unique needs of both the policy and academic communities, as well as acting as a bridge between the two.
+Housed in William & Mary's Global Research Institute, AidData's work crosses sectors and disciplines, and serves the unique needs of both policy and academic communities, as well as acting as a bridge between the two.

 AidData's interdisciplinary team works together to seek entry points for research and analysis, using a wide range of novel methods, tools, and data sources to answer questions that cut across sectors, geographies, and disciplines.

 Our insights help a diverse set of forward-leaning partners answer critical strategic and operational questions, fueling adaptive learning from initial program design to ex-post evaluation.

 In partnership with strategic, long-term collaborators, we invest in public goods and ahead-of-the-market innovations that can fundamentally improve how policies and programs are designed, implemented, and evaluated.